-The tools and equipment used during the sifting and grading of the Former OB Unit soils will be cleaned with detergent and water and scraped as necessary to remove any residue.
+The tools and equipment used during the sampling will be cleaned with detergent and water and scraped as necessary to remove any residue.
 The wash water will be collected and analyzed.
 Arrangements will be made for disposal of all containerized wash waters into the City of Albuquerque's sewer treatment system.
 Otherwise, the wash water will be transported to a permitted disposal facility.

 All of the PPE worn by personnel performing closure activities will be disposable; therefore, all PPE will be placed into containers and managed as hazardous waste.
-Any scrap metal will be placed in containers and managed as a hazardous waste.
-These wastes will be considered to be contaminated with all of the hazardous waste constituents contained in the wastes that have been treated at the Former OB Unit.
+This waste will be considered to be contaminated with all of the hazardous waste constituents contained in the wastes that have been treated at the Former OB Unit and the OD unit.
 All contained PPE wastes will be transported to a permitted facility for disposal.